SOCCER PLAYER

 Icon of person Francis Amuzu

 Francis Apelete Amuzu (born 23 August 1999) is a professional footballer who plays as a winger for Campeonato Brasileiro Série A club Grêmio.
-Born in Ghana, Amuzu represents Belgium internationally.
+Born in Ghana, Amuzu represented Belgium internationally.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Francis Amuzu is the 16,805th most popular soccer player (up from 17,435th in 2019), the 129th most popular biography from Ghana (up from 137th in 2019) and the 87th most popular Ghanaian Soccer Player.
+His biography is available in 17 different languages on Wikipedia (up from 15 in 2024).
+Francis Amuzu is the 17,776th most popular soccer player (down from 17,435th in 2024), the 147th most popular biography from Ghana (down from 137th in 2019) and the 96th most popular Ghanaian Soccer Player.

 Memorability Metrics